European research and international cooperation

 CNRS is a major player in the development of the European research area and thus an important contributor to the European integration process.
-It participates in the main five research programs of the European Commission, with which it has signed over 900 contracts since the launch of the 7th Framework Program for Research and Development (FP7).
-In particular, the results obtained by French researchers in the ERC1 "Starting Grants", "Advanced Grants", “Synergy Grants” and "Proof of Concept" programs have further strengthened CNRS's position as the organization that is home to the largest number of scientists in Europe.
-CNRS also took part in the new "Synergy" call for proposals, aimed at financing interdisciplinary projects.
-Moreover, CNRS participates actively in the European Commission's international cooperation projects (INCO2).
+As part of the 7th Framework Programme for Research and Development (FP7), it participated in the five main research programs of the European Commission, with which it has signed over 1250 contracts.
+The results obtained by French researchers in the ERC1 calls for proposals have further strengthened CNRS's position as the organization that is home to the largest number of ERC grantees in Europe.
+CNRS also took an active part in the International Cooperation projects (INCO2) of the FP7 Capacities Programme.

 - 30 International Joint Units (UMI)

-- 11 CNRS representative offices abroad (Beijing, Brussels, Hanoi, Malta, Moscow, New-Delhi, Pretoria, Rio de Janeiro, Santiago de Chile, Tokyo, Washington)
+- 10 CNRS representative offices abroad (Beijing, Brussels, Hanoi, Malta, Moscow, New-Delhi, Pretoria, Rio de Janeiro, Tokyo, Washington)

 1 - ERC : European Research Council